Qarj/cypress-frontend-app/README.md

 # cypress-frontend-app

-Frontend app to use with cypress-server
+Demo frontend app to use with cypress-service.
+See: https://github.com/Qarj/cypress-service

+Contains sample tests only.